mudu7781/Semester-III/README 3rd SEM.txt

 ## **📌 Overview**

-A console-based banking management system built in Java that simulates real banking operations like account creation, deposits, withdrawals, ATM services, cheque handling, secure OTP operations, and customer/admin authentication.
+This project is a console-based banking management system built using Java.
+It simulates real banking operations such as account creation, deposits, withdrawals, ATM services, cheque operations, OTP-based verification, and persistent data storage using serialization and Database Conmnection.
-All customer data is stored persistently through Java Serialization.
+The system includes exception handling to prevent crashes due to invalid input or system failures.
+The application integrates file-based persistence with JDBC-based transactional operations for critical workflows.
+User menu selections act as events, processed synchronously or via multithreaded execution for concurrent operations.
+Both client-side (input validation) and server-side (transaction checks) validations are implemented.
+Innovative features include OTP-based verification and synchronized multithreaded fund transfers.

 ---